 About a year ago we decided that we should get a truck and repair it with as many parts that we sell as possible.
 In May of 2015 we found a 1953 Chevy 1/2 ton that was in need of some major TLC, and we thought it was perfect.
 It was perfect because we loved the truck, and we can get almost every non-mechanical item for it, including body, trim, glass, weatherstripping, seat cover, and carpeting.
 And so our journey began.
+(Scroll to the end of this article to see the build specs)

 Day 1 – Strip it down